 Human-machine interaction (HMI) is a rapidly evolving field that bridges the gap between humans and technology, enabling intuitive communication and control of machines.
-As technology becomes more integrated into daily life, effective HMI systems are crucial for making complex systems accessible to a wide range of users.
+As technology becomes more integrated into daily life, effective HMI systems are crucial for making technology accessible to a wide range of users.
 One promising approach to HMI is gesture recognition, which allows users to interact with machines through natural and intuitive movements.
 This method eliminates the need for traditional interfaces like keyboards or touchscreens, making it particularly valuable in scenarios where hands-free or remote operation is necessary.
 Gesture-based HMI systems have transformative potential across numerous fields.
 In healthcare, they can enable surgeons to control medical devices during operations without physical contact, reducing the risk of contamination.
 Similarly, in industrial applications, workers can control machinery in hazardous environments without direct contact, increasing safety and efficiency.

 However, despite their promise, gesture recognition systems face key challenges.
 Real-time recognition of complex, dynamic gestures remains difficult due to variations in hand shapes, motion speeds, and environmental lighting conditions.
-Additionally, accurately mapping these gestures to machine commands requires advanced computational models and efficient hardware integration.
-These challenges limit the reliability and practicality of gesture-based interfaces in real-world applications.

-This project aims to address these challenges by developing a gesture-controlled robot capable of interpreting American Sign Language (ASL) gestures.
-By leveraging state-of-the-art computer vision techniques alongside Raspberry Pi-based robotics, the system will improve the accuracy and responsiveness of gesture-based HMI.
-This advancement will contribute to the broader adoption of HMI technology in accessibility, robotics, and beyond.
-We seek to create a more inclusive, efficient, and human-centered approach to human-machine interaction.
+Additionally, accurately mapping these gestures to machine commands often requires complex computational models and face latency problems.
+These challenges limit the reliability and practicality of gesturebased interfaces in real-world applications .
+This project aims to address these challenges by developing a simple and low-latency gesture-controlled robot capable of interpreting American Sign Language (ASL) gestures.
+Using innovative computer vision techniques and a Raspberry Pi-based robot, the system will recognize and perform tasks based on signs performed in a time-efficient manner.
+This advancement will contribute to the broader adoption of HMI technology in accessibility and robotics, creating a more inclusive, efficient, and human-centered approach to human-machine interaction.